lipnerova/datasciencecoursera/06_StatisticalInference/SI04 - asymptopia.md

 ### Convidence intervals

-The 2.5 and 97.5 percentiles are &plusmn;1.96 ~ 2 standard deviations from the mean.
+The 2.5 and 97.5 percentiles are &plusmn;1.96 standard deviations from the mean (approx. &plusmn;2).

 It means that: